library in Naples has recovered one of Torquato Tasso's

-Torquato Tasso, Sorrento's most famous son, was not in the town on June 13, 1558, the date of a particularly vicious sacking of Sorrento by Saracen pirates, one that killed thousands of persons, and saw many more carried away into slavery.
+Torquato Tasso (1544-1595), Sorrento's most famous son, was not in the town in June 1558, the date of a vicious sacking of Sorrento by Saracen pirates, one that killed thousands of persons, and saw many more carried away into slavery.
 He was fourteen years old at the time and had already moved away to Rome.
 But the raid was a pivotal inspiration for his masterpiece Gerusalemme liberata [Jerusalem Delivered] (1574), still considered one of the great epic poems in Italian and at the time viewed as the great Epic of Christendom, recalling, as it did, the First Crusade with its stirring opening:

 Canto l'arme pietose, e 'l capitano/ Che il gran sepolcro liberò di Cristo—